BellyWong/LCD-Clock/README.md

 ## License

-AWSS3 Refactoring is released under the MIT license.
+LCD Clock is released under the MIT license.
 See LICENSE for details.